gabrielmartinezghioma/DRINKS/readme.md

 	En la página de inicio, podrán descubrir los primeros 25 cócteles ordenados alfabéticamente, y con el buscador, podrán encontrar fácilmente su cóctel favorito y ver las instrucciones de preparación.

-🏴󠁧󠁢󠁥󠁮󠁧󠁿

-	It's a tool for cocktail and international drink lovers.

-	It uses the CocktailDB public API to collect and present a wide variety of options.

-	This project is an example of my ability to use the latest technologies in web development.
-I built it in React, specifically using useState, useEffect and custom hooks.
-I also implemented GET requests to get data from an API, demonstrating my ability to work with real-time data.
-This is just a sample of my skills and I'm excited to continue developing projects with innovative technologies.

-	On the homepage, you will discover the first 25 cocktails ordered alphabetically, and with the search bar, you will easily find your favorite cocktail and see the preparation instructions.

 ## Autor